 Group sizes are dependent on the needs of the learners.
 Some groups will include as little as three learners, but our maximum group size is 8 young people.
 These small groups ensure all students have access to teaching staff on a maximum 1:3 basis.

 Yes, we do.
 Hopefields fully resource the project, there are no hidden costs for schools, parents or carers.
 Specialist equipment, stationery and all activities are included.
 We do ask that young people bring sturdy boots and/or wellies and warm clothing to the sessions with animals, but again, we can provide these items if necessary.
 All transportation to and from locations during the educational day is provided in our Hopefields minibus.

 The daily cost of a young person enrolled on the program is £95.
 This covers the full use of specialist equipment, all learning materials, exam board entry and the accreditation certification.
 There are discounted rates available to those in need.
 We do not charge an additional premium for out of area referral, as we believe all young people have a right to quality first teaching and education provision, wherever they reside in the Tees Valley or neighbouring authorities.

 Please contact us for further information on pricing at referral stage.

 Both lunch and snacks are provided for learners, as are hot drinks and water, alongside snacks such as fruit and crackers.

-Lunch consists of a sandwich, with a side salad, and healthy accompaniments.
+Lunch consists of a hot meal or sandwich, with a side salad, and healthy accompaniments.
 We cater for all dietary requirements.